 Professor Enonchong’s principal research interests are in the fields of Contract/Commercial Law, International Trade and Finance, Private International law and Comparative law.
 He is the author of several influential publications in these areas.

 The third edition of his leading work on Duress, Undue Influence and Unconscionable Dealing (2019) has recently been published by Sweet & Maxwell.
 The book, which has been relied upon by courts in the UK and other jurisdictions such as Australia, Canada, Hong Kong and Singapore, remains a primary point of reference on these topics.

-His latest book on The Independence Principle of Letters of Credit and Demand Guarantees was published by Oxford University Press in April 2011.
+His monograph on The Independence Principle of Letters of Credit and Demand Guarantees was published by Oxford University Press in 2011.
 It examines the nature and scope of the cardinal principle of autonomy of letters of credit and demand guarantees.
 It considers the challenges presented by the principle and explores the extent to which exceptions to the principle should be recognised in order address the problem of abusive demands for payment.
 This work has been cited by courts in the UK and other countries such as Australia and Singapore.

 His book on Illegal Transactions was published by Lloyd’s of London Press in 1998.
-It is the first book to be published in England on this notoriously difficult subject.
+It is the first book to be published in the UK on this notoriously difficult subject.
 This work has been relied upon by courts in the UK and other countries such as Australia, Kenya, Nigeria and Singapore.